Raj-Vasoya-Simform/Angular-Practical-9/README.md

 you can also use the following commands:

-For production build: ng build --configuration production For staging build: ng build --configuration staging
+For production build:`ng build --configuration production`.
+For staging build: `ng build --configuration staging`

 The build artifacts will be stored in the `dist/` directory.